 The Quad Cities Community Foundation champions generosity in our region.
-No matter what you give or how you give, you can count on the celebration that is sure to follow.
-When we receive a stack of one-dollar bills and a hand-written note from a young girl who gave her allowance to the Quad Cities Disaster Recovery Fund, we lift up the kindness.
+No matter what you give, or how you give, you can count on the celebration that is sure to follow.
+When we receive a stack of one-dollar bills and a hand-written note from a young girl who gave her allowance to the Quad Cities Disaster Recovery Fund, we celebrate the kindness.
 When a young couple calls to inquire how they can start a scholarship to honor a neighbor who passed, we celebrate the legacy.
 When a widow stops into the office, not sure how we can help but trusting that we can-we honor her generous resolve.
 The Quad Cities Community Foundation exists to help generous people be generous toward the community they love.
 You'll see the impact all across the region-in the faces of people who are both committed and driven to fostering a community that is built on love, inclusion, respect, and yes, generosity.

-Building a more vibrant, equitable, and inclusive Quad Cities doesn't happen overnight-it takes staying power.
-We're grateful for your generosity and your trust so that we can take on those big goals together.
-Kent Pilcher Board chairperson President / Estes Construction QUAD CITIES COMMUNITY FOUNDATION What we do We hear the question time and again: "What exactly is it that you do?"
-The short answer is: A lot.
-The complicated answer is: Grow endowment funds, start scholarships, make grants... the list goes on and on.
-The best answer is: We champion generosity in the Quad Cities (and beyond!).
-The Quad Cities Community Foundation was founded impactful giver.
-We partner with you to give in 1964 by community members, for community members.
-We help people who love their community act on their philanthropy in simple yet powerful ways.
-And yes, there are all sorts of giving tools that help us and arts organizations enhancing quality of life.
-We do that, like donor advised funds and estate planning provisions (more on both of those-and more-at right).
+Everything we do is to support our donors and serve our community.
+This is your community foundation, a place to go to act on the love you have for your hometown, and the causes that mean the most to you.
+Generosity does live here, and we're here to help you do that in the best possible way.
+Jean Moran Board Member Community Volunteer and Mother 4 QUAD CITIES COMMUNITY FOUNDATION What we do We hear the question time and again: "what exactly is it that you do?"
+The short answer is: a lot.
+The complicated answer is: grow endowment funds, start scholarships, make grants... the list goes on and on.
+The best answer is: we champion generosity in the Quad Cities (and beyond!).
+The Quad Cities Community Foundation was started nearly 60 years ago by community members, for give back-through gift community members.
+We help people who love their community to act on their philanthropy in simple, yet powerful, ways.
+And yes, there are all sorts of giving tools that help us do that, like donor advised funds and estate planning provisions (more on both of those-and more-at right).
 There are also tax incentives to help you make the most of every gift so you can have an even bigger impact.
-The Community Foundation works with you to give charitably during your lifetime and after, by helping you explore what generosity means to you and by helping you practice becoming an effective, through gifts and grants of all sizes-to agencies meeting basic human needs, nonprofits working toward equitable solutions to systemic problems, offer scholarships to students with big dreams for the future and lead youth programs that foster a new generation of philanthropists even before they have a driver's license.
-And, thanks to donors who give to Community Impact Funds, we address community needs and support promising opportunities that strengthen the Quad Cities region for all who live here.
+The Community Foundation works with people like you to give charitably during your lifetime, and after, by helping you explore what generosity means to you and by helping you practice becoming an effective, impactful giver.
+We partner with you to give back-through gifts and grants of all sizes-to nonprofits meeting basic human needs, working toward equitable solutions to systemic problems, and enhancing quality of life.
+We offer scholarships to students with big dreams for the future, and youth programs that foster a new generation of philanthropists even before they have a driver's license.
+And, because of donors who give to Community Impact Funds, we address community issues and support promising opportunities that strengthen the Quad Cities region for all who live here.
 The Putnam Museum offers educational programs for young students thanks, in part, to support from Community Foundation donors.